Taking money from your pension plan soon? Here's what to think about

 1. You need your money to last

 Whatever you decide to do, you need to think about how long you need your pension savings to last.
-Our pension calculator can help you work out how much you might need in retirement.

-2. Be pension scam smart
+2. Be scam smart

 When it comes to any savings, if you come across any ‘too-good-to-be-true’ investment opportunities, they are very likely to be a scam.